 In Book #4, Dragon Eye, Sig, Rick, and Grampa Thor land in the middle of an Orc/Dwarf war while traveling the Wizard Express to the Sianchen glacier on border between India and Pakistan.

-first popular appearance of Orcs was in Tolkein's Lord of
+popular appearance of Orcs was in Tolkein's Lord of the

-race is seen as a mockery of the higher-minded races of
+seen as a mockery of the higher-minded races of Middle-earth, with

-depicted Orcs as somewhat human sized, but with skin that
+Rings movies depicted Orcs as somewhat human sized, but

 When you begin to examine the etymology of the term orc, a fair amount of linguistic confusion arrives.
 In the 17th century, when the creatures first made their way to England by way of fairy tales from continental Europe, it was in the form "orke," which, at the time, was used synonymously with "ogre."
 In the decades since, ogres have been differentiated from orcs as larger creatures with more solitary social structures, but initially they were one in the same—monstrous villains that populated continental fairy tales and myths.

 If you keep tracing the term's history, through the French Mother Goose tales, back to the Italian stories that heavily influenced them, you can find what is likely the first appearance of the orc/ogre creature in the work of the Italian fairy tale collector Giambattista Basile.
 His monster, called huorco, huerco, or uerco, was a massive, tusked beast, which, in its various appearances, ran the gamut from cannibalistic to benevolent.

 term likely come from the Roman god of the underworld, Orcus, who